Saving On Credit Card Processing Without Switching Providers

 PaymentCloud Pricing

-In general, high risk credit card processors do not publicly disclose pricing their information, and PaymentCloud is no exception.
+In general, high-risk credit card processors do not publicly disclose pricing their information, and PaymentCloud is no exception.

-Rates and terms will vary from one business to the next, depending on your specific industry’s risk profile and other factors.
+Rates and terms vary from one business to the next, depending on your specific industry’s risk profile and other factors.

 However, we do know that unlike a lot of high-risk merchant account providers, PaymentCloud does not charge an application fee or account setup fee.